paulieGeeMav33/Mathnasium-Helper/README.md

 # Indtroduction

-I hope to make documentation much faster using this extension.
+The purpose of this project is to speed up report generation for Mathnasium.I hope to make documentation much faster using this extension.

 # Content